New Hampshire: Help Fight Puppy Mills

-On Tuesday, February 25, there’s a public hearing on state legislation to fight puppy mills—An Act prohibiting the sale of cats, dogs, and rabbits in retail stores (HB 1388).
-Filed by Representative Katherine Rogers, this legislation would prohibit the sale of puppies and kittens in retail stores unless made available in partnership with an animal shelter or rescue organization.
+An Act prohibiting the sale of cats, dogs, and rabbits in retail stores (HB 1388), filed by Representative Katherine Rogers, would prohibit the sale of puppies and kittens in retail stores unless made available in partnership with an animal shelter or rescue organization.
 Pet stores typically acquire their dogs and cats from inhumane commercial breeding facilities, often called “puppy mills” or “kitten mills.”

 If your state representative is a member of the House Environment & Agriculture Committee, your outreach can be even more impactful.